 This module covers modern project management techniques that are relevant to practicing professionals.

-Sustainability and Competitive Advantage
+Sustainability and Competitive Advantage (On-campus)

 This module will address the topic of sustainability from a strategic perspective, with a particular emphasis on decision-making and trade-offs.
 The class will be involved in an engaging debate that will cover different perspectives on the topics discussed, including the economic, environmental and social perspectives.
 At the end, you will have a comprehensive understanding of sustainability issues, the relevance for policy makers, the role of corporations and the implications for decision-making.

-Economics of Information and Intellectual Property
+Economics of Information and Intellectual Property (On-campus)

 Information, especially digital information, is different in many ways from other goods and services.
 Yet information is still subject to the laws of economics, and can be protected as intellectual property.
 The purpose of this module is to explore some of the economics of information and the different intellectual property approaches to protecting information.